kristijanburnik/wpt-testgen/README.md

 # WPT TestGen

-## Framework for specifying and generating Web Platform Tests
+## Tools for specifying and generating Web Platform Tests

 WPT TestGen is a set of tools for specifying test scenarios by using a higher level language.